jstowers/Webpage/README.md

 ***Installing and Running Webpack 2.2.1***

-1. In your project directory, install webpack as a development dependency:
+1. If you haven't installed webpack as noted above, then run this command in your project directory:

         $ npm install --save-dev webpack

-2. Check out the different commands available:
+2. Check out the available webpack commands:

         $ node_modules/.bin/webpack --help